 - background-col (rgb) color of the background. default = (0,0,0) - background-tex (string) texture file for the background. default = null.
-This can be either a full path or just a filename, in which case you need to take the path from the filename of the text file loaded. - ambient-light (rgb) intensity of the ambient light in the scene.
-IAL from slide 36 in the lecture notes. default = (0,0,0) - super-samp-width (number) controls how fine is the super sampling grid.
-If this value is N then for every pixel an NxN grid should be sampled, producing N\N sample points, for every pixel, which are averaged. default = 1.
+Just a filename (see note above) - ambient-light (rgb) intensity of the ambient light in the scene.
+I{AL} from slide 36 in the lecture notes. default = (0,0,0) - super-samp-width (number) controls how fine is the super sampling grid.
+If this value is N then for every pixel an NxN grid should be sampled, producing NN sample points, for every pixel, which are averaged. default = 1.
 This number is truncated to an integer. - use-acceleration (number) should be 0 or 1.
 Enable (1) or disable (0) the Octree or BSP tree acceleration.
-When this parameter is 1 in a complex scene there should be a significant increase in performance. default = 0.
+When this parameter is 1 in a complex scene there should be a significant increase in performance. default = 0. - mc-path-trace (number) should be 0 or 1.
+Enable (1) or disable (0) the Monte-Carlo path tracing rendering - mc-path-trace-rec (number) the maximum level of recursion allowed - mc-path-trace-num (number) the number of random rays to track camera:

-camera:

 - eye (3d coord) the position of the camera pinhole. rays originate from this point.
-P point from the slides - direction\ (vector) the explicit direction the camera is pointed at. towards vector from the slides. - look-at\ (3d coord) this point along with the eye point can implicitly set the camera direction. - up-direction (vector) the "up" direction of the camera. up vector from the slides
+P point from the slides - direction (vector) the explicit direction the camera is pointed at. towards vector from the slides. - look-at (3d coord) this point along with the eye point can implicitly set the camera direction.

-- screen-dist (number) the distance of the screen from the eye, along the direction vector. d from the slides - screen-width (number) the width of the screen, (in scene coordinates of course) this in effect controls the opening angle of the camera. xfov from the slides. default = 2.0
+- up-direction (vector) the "up" direction of the camera. up vector from the slides - screen-dist (number) the distance of the screen from the eye, along the direction vector. d from the slides - screen-width (number) the width of the screen, (in scene coordinates of course) this in effect controls the opening angle of the camera. xfov from the slides. default = 2.0